-One important aspect of the Administrative Procedure Act (APA)1 is the emphasis on public notice and opportunity for participation in agency rulemaking.
-A rule is an agency statement of general applicability interpreting, implementing, or prescribing law or policy, including the procedure and practice requirements of an agency, as well as certain types of forms.2 The APA provides specific requirements agencies must follow in order to adopt rules.3
+A rule is an agency statement of general applicability interpreting, implementing, or prescribing law or policy, including the procedure and practice requirements of an agency, as well as certain types of forms.
+The Administrative Procedure Act (APA) provides specific requirements agencies must follow in order to adopt rules.3 One important aspect of the APA is the emphasis on public notice and opportunity for participation in agency rulemaking.

-With some exceptions,4 required rulemaking begins with an agency publishing a notice of rule development in the Florida Administrative Register (F.A.R.).5 If the agency conducts public rule development workshops,6 the persons responsible for preparing the draft rule under consideration must be available to explain the proposal and respond to public questions or comments.7
+With some exceptions.4 rulemaking begins with an agency publishing a notice of rule development in the Florida Administrative Register (F.A.R.).5 If the agency conducts public rule development workshops.
+6 the persons responsible for preparing the draft rule under consideration must be available to explain the proposal and respond to public questions or comments.7